 While drawing or editing you constantly need to change the size and hardness of your brush.
-Of course you can do this manually by selecting a different brush or with a combination of controls.
+Of course, you can do this manually by selecting a different brush or with a combination of controls.

-A very simple way to do is by holding down control, alt and right clicking and then moving horizontally or vertically.
+A very simple way to do it is by holding down control, alt and right clicking and then moving horizontally or vertically.
 Horizontal movements will adjust the size while vertical movements will change the softness.
 You might not realize at first but this can save you a bunch of time over the long run.
-Mac users can do the same trick by pressing control, option and clicking.
+Mac users can do the same trick by pressing control, option, and clicking.

 Difference of Flow and Opacity

-Before we quickly mentioned that there is a difference between the Flow Jitter and Opacity Jitter in the Photoshop bush settings menu.
+Before we quickly mentioned that there is a difference between the Flow Jitter and Opacity Jitter in the Photoshop brush settings menu.
 Since the Opacity Jitter is the first option on the list, people often ignore the Flow Jitter.
 Even though the Flow Jitter might give a more natural effect to your digital paintings.

 The main difference is that opacity doesn’t build up.
 That means that if you keep your pen in contact with the tablet, everything will be colored with the same opacity regardless if you go over the same area multiple times.
 Only after lifting off the pen and pressing down a second time, will you see any build-up of opacity.
 This results in very clear transitions that often gives a very unnatural feel.

 There you have it; the basic on setting up your Wacom tablet and adjusting the Photoshop brush settings to match your needs.
-Of course, as you work on different projects, or even within the same painting, you will constantly need to use the above mentioned tips and trick and adjust the setting for the situation you are dealing with.
+Of course, as you work on different projects, or even within the same painting, you will constantly need to use the above-mentioned tips and trick and adjust the setting for the situation you are dealing with.
 And not forget to constantly keep experimenting with new settings to get the most out of the combination of Photoshop and tablet.